akiryk/beyond_grit/README.md

 Navigation
 ----------

-The primary navigation uses a menu called 'Single Master NavBar', which replaces the Primary Nav and the Front Page Menu.
-There is now just one main menu for all pages of the site.
-The navigation is rendered in `header.php`
+The navigation uses one menu: 'Primary Menu'.
+This is a change from earlier versions of the site, which used a front-page-menu as well as the primary version.
+The navigation is rendered in `header.php` Note that there is conditional logic to wrap the navigation in different classes depending on whether it is on the home page or not.

 Fonts
 -----